sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 You stared at her for a few long moments, but then you slurped up the noodles, then slumped back in your chair, staring up at the ceiling.
 You exhaled slowly, then took a deep breath to collect your thoughts. "...Fuck," you finally settled on.

 Alphys snorted, despite the tense moment.
 After calming herself down and taking a few breaths, having managed to breach the subject, she finally managed to get the words out.
 "I-it was an accident.
-Um, J-Jevil - When... when you were just a soul, we kept him to a room like you have -- h-he must have carried you around with him, but he um, I don't think he knew I kept surveillance in the lab.
+Um, J-Jevil - When... when you were just a soul, we kept him to a room like you were in, y'know to assess his threat level-- h-he must have carried you around with him, but he um, I don't think he knew I kept surveillance in the lab.
 He um... when he was alone in that room, I guess he just, had your soul out sometimes?
 T-to talk to you or something?
 M-Mettaton was the first to notice it, when um, when he would come by for maintenance."

 "And then there was one day, I went to visit him and there was just?
 A hole?
 In the wall?
 Not that he broke the wall, no-- it was like... a window to somewhere else entirely...
 And he came out of it carrying your body as it is now.
 And he asked me to look after you like we d-did for him.
 I um, I think he's a couple towns away at the moment?
+In uhh...
+Snowdin I think?
 I think he may be looking for somewhere for you both to stay."

 You were silent for a minute, processing what she told you as you finished eating.
 She had known for... some amount of time, that you were definitely human, and in fact that for a time you had been just a soul.
 In a world where - you recall vaguely - these monsters needed human souls to break free from the Underground, you were surprised that you were still here.
 Your eyebrows raised as you thought.
 Alphys - and apparently Mettaton - could have easily decided to just take your soul and put it towards the barrier.
 But here you were.
 Why?
 Was it because of a threat of Jevil's power?
 Did Alphys feel some obligation that succeeded her own duty to the crown?